 A collection of delicious, healthy Thanksgiving recipes that will save you from that awful food coma!

-Why bother with healthy Thanksgiving recipes?
+Why bother with a low carb Thanksgiving menu and with healthy Thanksgiving recipes?
 Why not just indulge for one day?

 Sure, you can indulge on Thanksgiving.
 It’s a completely valid option, especially if you know from experience that you can indulge one day (or one meal), then go right back to healthy eating.